 Anderson horses, however, are typically either more ornate or noticeably plainer than Prince.
 Both of these have been professionally restored.

-This Savage galloper, stripped to its original paint, has a noticeable resemblance to Prince and is an exact match for him in all physical dimensions.
-Although this one is far plainer in decoration, it may well be that he was intended as one of the inside-row horses whereas Prince was destined for the outside row.
+This Savage galloper, stripped to its original paint, has a resemblance to Prince and is an exact match for him in all physical dimensions.
+Although this one is far plainer in decoration, it may well be that he was intended as one of the inside-row horses whereas Prince may have been destined for the outside row.
 Or this one may have been made for a simpler carousel overall.

 The horses at the restored Savage carousel at Great Adventure in New Jersey, on the other hand, have very little in common with Prince.